-I am Head of Clinical Biochemistry at the University Hospital of North Staffordshire NHS Trust and Professor of Clinical Biochemistry at Keele University.
-I represent the Royal College of Pathologists as Clinical Chemistry panel member on the Keele University Benchmarking Service.
+I am Professor of Clinical Biochemistry at Keele University.
+Until April 2020, I was Head of Clinical Biochemistry and Research & Innovation Director at the University Hospitals of North Midlands.
+I represented the Royal College of Pathologists as Clinical Chemistry panel member on the Keele University Benchmarking Service.
 From 2007-11, I was Vice-chair and then Chair of the West Midlands Association for Clinical Biochemistry.
 I was Associate Editor for the Annals of Clinical Biochemistry from 2005-09 and am a reviewer for over 25 academic and clinical journals and grant-awarding bodies.
 I have lectured at a range of clinical and academic meetings as well as on both the Regional and National training courses for Trainee Clinical Biochemists.

 I am rapidly developing into a QI enthusiast and have begun to apply QI methodology in into my projects.
 In terms of the wider Q Community, I can provide a clinical laboratory perspective on other projects and would be happy to collaborate.